Skip to content

 .name = "greet",

-.description = "Greet someone with a friendly message",
+.description = "Greet a user by name",

 .handler = greetHandler,